PhilStedman/Crisp_Takehome/README.md

 Pandas, Flask, SQLAlchemy

 ## How to use code
-Add the following import to your python code
+Add the following import to your Python code
 `from philcsv import csvwrangler`

 Call the wrangle function as follows with input .csv file:
 `orders = csvwrangler.wrangle( "csvfile" )`

 The function will return a list of OrderModel class objects (function definition can be found in `csvwrangler.py`.

 OrderModel class definition:
 ```
 class OrderModel(db.Model):
     OrderID = db.Column(db.Integer, primary_key=True)